 Figs. 2e and 2f show the maps for the Au samples together with their histograms.
 Fig. 2h plots typical profiles across a GB for the three mapped magnitudes (topography, and ).
 The profile paths are the solid straight lines overlaid on the maps.
 The maps reveal that the inner-grain regions do have homogeneous mechanical properties, with variations no more than 10% (region Z1 in Fig. 2h).
 The regions near a GB are softer than the grain interior, with decreasing to 48% of (region Z2).
 The values of inside the GBs (where peaks) are influenced by the difficulty of accessing these narrow gaps with the probe tip and we do not analyze them.
 The decrease in near GBs is significant and reproducible for different (we used both standard and ultrasharp tips, with nominal = 10 and 2 nm) and different scanning angles.

 Comparing the profiles in Fig. 2h, we see that the and profiles (middle and bottom) do not follow the shape of the height profile (top) around the GB.
-Note that, for example, the positions where topography slope changes (as those marked by red dashed lines) do not coincide with the major variations in .
-The fact that both profiles are scanned simultaneously rules out the possibility that this shift is caused by potential artifacts of the measurement or topography effects.
+Note that, for example, the positions where the topography slope changes (as those marked by red dashed lines) do not coincide with the major variations in .
+The fact that both profiles are scanned simultaneously rules out the possibility that this shift is caused by potential artifacts of the measurement or topographic effects.
 Additionally, we have calculated the normalized topography contribution to the FMM amplitude as and compared it with the experimental maps.
 The corresponding histograms are shown in Fig. 2g.
 An overlapping of both histograms would mean that the contrast in the maps is originated mostly by topography effects.
 If this were the case, we would additionally obtain flat maps (fixed to the value ) after removing the topography contribution.
 Fig. 2g reveals that both histograms differ; the histogram is wider and is shifted to lower (i.e., softer) values.
 The following conclusions can be drawn from these differences: (i) the topography contribution predicts a more homogeneous mechanical response of the sample than that actually measured; (ii) the surface measured by FMM seems to be more compliant than expected from the topography contribution.
 The partial overlapping of the two histograms around their maxima only indicates that the elastic modulus is roughly constant on the inner-grain regions.
 Consequently, we can conclude that the topography plays a minor role in the contrast of the maps, which is removed in the maps.

 Increasing beyond a certain threshold, which is defined by the condition , causes an abnormal broadening of the histograms (see arrows in Figs. 2e and 2f).
 We know that this broadening is not related to changes in the average contact geometry, such as tip deformation or plastic regime, because those would also be visible in the topographic images (note that the height histograms still overlap).
 Two possible explanations for the histogram broadening are anharmonic distortions in the mechanical response of the sample17 (probably responsible for the high- tail in the histogram of Fig. 2e) and/or small slips of the tip on steep regions18 (the low- tail in the histogram of Fig. 2f).